Worried? That might seem a bit strong, but some concern is certainly reasonable.

 You implicitly trust all the computers connected to your local network on the “trusted” side of the router.
-You know you’ve taken whatever steps are appropriate to keep them secure, and you understand the expertise and knowledge of the users of those computers.
-The bottom line is that you have a reasonable level of safety associated with those computers being allowed to communicate with each other.
+You know you’ve taken whatever steps are appropriate to keep them secure, and you understand the expertise and knowledge levels of the users of those computers.
+The bottom line is a reasonable level of safety associated with those computers being allowed to communicate with each other.

 The most important side effect of being able to trust all of the computers on the trusted side of the router is that you don’t need to take a lot of extra steps to protect those computers from each other.
-The biggest example might be that you probably don’t need to have a firewall enabled on every computer; the router’s firewall protecting them all from the un-trusted internet is enough.
+The biggest example might be that you probably don’t need to have a firewall enabled on every computer1; the router’s firewall, which protects them all from the un-trusted internet, is enough.

 Sharing your internet

 By giving your neighbor a password, I assume you mean you are giving her your existing Wi-Fi password and she is connecting using a wireless connection.
 (The alternative would be to string a cable to her house, and I’m pretty sure you’re not doing that. )

 That means her computer is connecting to the trusted side of your router.

 As you’ve said, you don’t really know how much you can trust your neighbor or the other people in her house.